sherinanna/Giveback/README.md

 Backend: Nodejs, Express, PostgresSQL

 ## Data
-Created custome backend API and populated it with sample data.
+Created custom backend API and populated it with sample data.
 The seed data was obtained from Newyork city Voulnteer opportunity data available as csv at https://opendata.cityofnewyork.us/

 ## Database Schema
 The schema consist of following three tables: